 Do you handle planning applications?

 Yes, in fact we insist on doing so on behalf of our clients.
-Planning applications are usually not necessary, but if your trees fall within a conservation area or are subjects of preservation orders, planning applications may need to be submitted to the local planning authority.
-For a small fee we write the planning application and handle the entire application process; this maximises your chances of getting the planning consent you need.
+Planning applications for pruning or removing trees are usually not necessary, but if your trees fall within a conservation area or are subjects of preservation orders, planning applications may need to be submitted to the local planning authority.
+For a small fee we write the relevant planning application and handle the entire application process; this maximises your chances of getting the planning consent you need.

 Do you provide written quotations?